billosaye/weather-app-node-express-ejs/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Bootstrap: [GetBootstrap.com](https://getbootstrap.com/)
 - weatherapi.com: [weatherapi.com](https://www.weatherapi.com/)
 - Node.js: [nodejs.org](https://nodejs.org/)

-## Contact
-For any inquiries or suggestions, please feel free to contact us at [your-email@example.com](mailto:your-email@example.com).

 ---